 |

-ability to participate in that treatment plan, and connect them with resources — whether it be housing support, employment or disability support, income support, or food insecurity and helping them access healthy foods.
-Transportation is also a huge one,” said Dr. Tracy Battaglia, associate director of the Belkin Breast Health Center.
+“Navigators make sure patients understand their treatment plan, identify things that are interfering with their ability to participate in that treatment plan, and connect them with resources — whether it be housing support, employment or disability support, income support, or food insecurity and helping them access healthy foods.
+Transportation is also a huge one,” said Dr. Tracy Battaglia, associate director of the Belkin Breast Health Center. |

 Learn more about our patient navigators → |